About the Researcher

 The field of workplace bullying research has done critical work in documenting the prevalence of bullying, its psychological toll, and the organizational conditions that enable it.
 Prevention frameworks, bystander intervention models, and legislative efforts have all made important progress.

 But when a high-performing woman is being targeted right now, and the systems that are supposed to protect her have failed, the field has remarkably little to offer her.
-The advice she receives, to report it, to go through formal channels, to trust the process, is often the very advice that accelerates her career damage.
+She is usually told to report it, go through formal channels, and trust the process.
+In this research, when those steps made her identifiable to the organization before she was positioned, they were associated with faster career damage, not protection.
+The variable that tracked harm was visibility, not the decision to act."

 This study is my attempt to capture that wisdom, test it rigorously, and make it available to every woman who needs it.